kalekdev/uni/semester-1/technische-mechanik/notes.typ

 - A force perpendicular to the velocity of an object does not contribute to its power until the object begins moving with a component in the direction of the perpendicular force.

 === Total power of a rigid body
-The total power of an object is the sum of powers for each force acting on the body:
+The total power of a force group is the sum of powers for each force acting on the body:
 $
   cal(P)_"tot" = sum_(i = 1)^n arrow(F_i) dot arrow(v_i)
 $
-When the kinematic ${v_B, omega}$ and dynamic ${R, M_B}$ with respect to a point B are known, we can calculate the total power thanks to the rigid body formula and the "pacman" identity:
+When the kinematic ${v_B, omega}$ and dynamic ${R, M_B}$ with respect to a point B are known, we can calculate the total momentary power thanks to the rigid body formula and the "pacman" identity:
 $
   cal(P)_"tot" = R dot v_B + M_B dot omega
 $

 == Parallel Forces
-When all forces acting on a body point point in the same direction, they can be written as:
+When all forces acting on a body point in the same direction (negative direction also allowed), they can be written as:
 $
   arrow(F_i) = F_i arrow(e)
 $